algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 - Built-in version control, including autosave and deployment from dev to live.
 - Ability to create “development versions” for testing.
-- Security & Privacy Rules
+- Security & Privacy Rules.
 - Fine-grained privacy controls for data access.
 - Set rules per data type for who can view/edit/delete entries.